Novhorod-Siverskyi: History

+From 1648 Novhorod-Siversky served as a sotnia town of Nizhyn, and from 1663 of Starodub Regiment inside of the Cossack Hetmanate.
+The town came under the suzerainty of the Tsardom of Russia as a result of the Russo-Polish War (1654–1667).
+It eventually attained the status of regimental town.
+The city became a cultural center of Left-bank Ukraine, and between 1674 and 1679 its monastery housed a printing house established by archbishop Lazar Baranovych.
+Between 1782 and 1796 Novhorod-Siverskyi served as the capital of a separate viceroyalty.
+In 1788-1789 the first public school in the region was established here, and in 1808 a gymnasium was opened.
+Thereafter the city's importance steadily declined.

 During World War II, Novhorod-Siverskyi was occupied by the German Army from 26 August 1941 to 16 September 1943.

 Until 18 July 2020, Novhorod-Siverskyi was designated as a city of oblast significance and did not belong to Novhorod-Siverskyi Raion even though it was the center of the raion.
 As part of the administrative reform of Ukraine, which reduced the number of raions of Chernihiv Oblast to four, the city was merged into Novhorod-Siverskyi Raion.

 The city was occupied with Russian forces from 24 February to 2 April 2022.
 This caused a humanitarian crisis in the city and forced many civilians to evacuate.
 Russian troops blocked the entrances and exits of the city with tanks, not even allowing ambulances.
 At checkpoints, local residents' phones were forcefully taken and broken.
 The city council destroyed documents related to the Donbas war participants to protect them from Russian troops.
 On 12 May 2022, the Russian army fired several missiles at a local school, killing three and wounding 19 people.